rasterio/rasterio/docs/reading.rst

     >>> open('/lol/wut.tif')
     Traceback (most recent call last):
      ...
-    IOError: [Errno 2] No such file or directory: '/lol/wut.tif'
+    FileNotFoundError: [Errno 2] No such file or directory: '/lol/wut.tif'
     >>> rasterio.open('/lol/wut.tif')
     Traceback (most recent call last):
      ...
-    RasterioIOError: No such file or directory
+    rasterio.errors.RasterioIOError: No such file or directory

 Datasets generally have one or more bands (or layers).
 Following the GDAL convention, these are indexed starting with the number 1.
 The first band of